Nirmal-Patel20/StudentManagementSystem/README.md

 1. The app automatically loads existing student data from a file (`DataStore.txt`) on startup.
 2. Simulated login screen (enter any username to continue)
 3. Menu displayed:
-   - 1️⃣ Add Student
+   - 1️⃣ view Student List
-   - 2️⃣ Display All Students
-   - 3️⃣ Search by ID
+   - 2️⃣ Search by ID
+   - 3️⃣ Edit or fill extra details
-   - 4️⃣ Delete by ID
+   - 4️⃣ add Student
+   - 5️⃣ remove Student
-   - 5️⃣ Exit
+   - 6️⃣ Exit
 4. All operations happen in memory using `std::vector<Student>`
 5. Changes are written back to `students.txt` only when exiting